Resolutions with conical slices and descent for the Brauer group classes of certain central reductions of differential operators in characteristic $p$

-In \secref{local descent} we study if, given a proper morphism $\pi:X\ra Y$ from a smooth variety $X$, the classes $[\D_{X,\a}]\in \Br(X\fr)$ descend to $Y\fr$ \'etale locally.
-We prove the following result (\thmref{split etale}) which answers this question in almost full generality: \begin{thm} Let $\pi:X\ra Y$ be a proper map from a smooth variety $X$ such that $R^1\pi_*\O_X=R^2\pi_*\O_X=0$.
-Then there exists an \'etale cover $U\ra Y$, such that the pull-back of $\D_{X,\a}$ to $U\times_Y X$ is split. \end{thm} The core of our proof is \lemref{surj} which shows that if we add a Frobenius-linear operator $A$ to a surjective $\k$-linear operator $B$ between finite-dimensional vector spaces, we still get a surjective operator.
-The next important step is \lemref{surjective} where we prove that under assumptions $R^i\pi_*\O_X=0$ for $i=1,2$, the Cartier operator $\pi_*\sC:\pi_*\Omega^1_{X,cl}\ra \pi_*\Omega^1_X$ is a surjection.
+In \secref{local descent} we study if given a proper morphism $\pi:X\ra Y$ from a smooth variety $X$, the classes $[\D_{X,\a}]\in \Br(X\fr)$ descend to $Y\fr$ \'etale locally on $Y$.
+We prove the following result (\thmref{split etale}), which answers the question in some generality: \begin{thm} Let $\pi:X\ra Y$ be a proper map from a smooth variety $X$, such that $R^1\pi_*\O_X=R^2\pi_*\O_X=0$.
+Then there exists an \'etale cover $U\ra Y$, such that the pull-back of $\D_{X,\a}$ to $U\times_Y X$ is split. \end{thm} The core of our proof is a well-known lemma (see \lemref{surj}), which says that a sum of a Frobenius-linear operator $A$ and a surjective linear operator $B$ between finite-dimensional vector spaces, is a surjective map of abelian groups.
+Another important input is \lemref{surjective}, where we prove that under the assumption $R^1\pi_*\O_X=R^2\pi_*\O_X=0$ the Cartier operator $\pi_*\sC:\pi_*\Omega^1_{X,cl}\ra \pi_*\Omega^1_X$ is a surjection.
 We then use \lemref{surj} for $A=\blt\fr$ and $B=\sC$ to prove that the restriction of any differential 1-form $\a$ on $X\fr$ on the formal neighbourhood of any fiber $\pi^{-1}(y)$ is of the form $\omega\fr-\sC(\omega)$ for some $\omega$.
-From this we deduce that $\D_{X,\a}$ is split on the formal neighbourhoods of the fibers of $\pi$.
-Finally, Popescu's theorem allows us to extend the splitting to some \'etale neighbourhood of the fiber, which leads directly to the statement of \thmref{split etale}.
+From this we deduce that $\D_{X,\a}$ is split on the formal neighbourhood of any fiber of $\pi$.
+Finally, Popescu's theorem allows us to extend the splitting to some \'etale neighbourhood of the fiber.

 \secref{global descent} presents two approaches for studying the global descent.
-The first is \textit{Picard obstruction}, it is defined in \secref{picard} and is a class in $H^1_{et}(Y,\mr{Pic}_{X/Y})[p]$.
-This obstruction is very natural, but seems somewhat useless for us, or at least we have not found a way to effectively work with it.
+The first is the \textit{Picard obstruction}, it is defined in \secref{picard} and is a class in $H^1_{\et}(Y,\mr{Pic}_{X/Y})[p]$.
+This obstruction is very natural, but seems somewhat useless for us, or at least we were not able to prove anything interesting about it.
 Instead, in \secref{sheaves Q}, for the case of an affine $Y=\Spec A$, we define another type of obstructions, which we call $Q_{\pi,N}$ (see \defref{Q-n}).
 By definition for each $N$ there is a natural projection $H^0(X,\Omega^1_X)\twoheadrightarrow Q_{\pi, N}$ and spaces $Q_{\pi,N}$ for different $N$ are organised into a chain of surjections: